 Any team official, including managers and coaches, can receive a yellow card for committing an offense during a soccer game.

 And if an offense is committed and it’s not clear to the referee who the offender is, then the referee is permitted to caution the most senior member of the coaching staff present.

 The list of offenses that a team official can be cautioned for include:

 - clearly/persistently not respecting the confines of their team’s technical area

 - delaying the restart of play by their team

 - deliberately entering the technical area of the opposing team (non-confrontational)

-- gestures which show a clear lack of respect for the match official(s) e.g. sarcastic clapping
+- gestures that show a clear lack of respect for the match official(s) e.g., sarcastic clapping

 - entering the referee review area (RRA)